Global rigidity of two-dimensional bubbles: On a related variational problem

 We identify $\R^2\simeq\CC$.
 The core ingredient is the following sharp lower bound on the logarithmic potential energy in terms of the perimeter.

 \begin{lemma} For any set $E \subset \CC$ bounded by a Jordan curve $\S$ we have

 with equality if and only if $\S$ is a circle (up to translations). \end{lemma}

 Even though this estimate seems to be classical, a citable proof is hard to find.
 We refer to the comment by P.~Duren \cite[p.
 149]{MR3155305} on \cite{MR105507} or \cite[Part IV, Chap.
 2, No. 124]{MR396134}.
-Equivalently, it can be stated as an upper bound on the logarithmic capacity in terms of the perimeter $2\pi \ \mathrm{Cap}(E)\le \P(E)$.
+Recall that the logarithmic capacity of the disk is $\capa(B_1(0)) = 1$ and $\P(B_1(0)) = 2\pi$.
+Thus, the inequality is an estimate for the isocapacitary deficit in terms of the isoperimetric deficit.

 \begin{proof}[Proof of Theorem \ref{thm:global-min-We-le-2}] We apply Lemma \ref{lem:iscocap} to deduce